 Dr. Chaplin’s research has been funded by grants from the National Institutes of Health and ABMRF/The Foundation for Alcohol Research.
 Her papers have appeared in Psychological Bulletin, Development and Psychopathology, Journal of Adolescent Health, and other journals.

-Dr. Chaplin is likely not taking a new PhD student for the Fall 2022 application cycle.
+Dr. Chaplin will be taking a new PhD student this year (to start in Fall 2023).